MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-moving-between-topics.md

 ms.collection: virtual-agent
 ---

-# Moving between topics and managing the conversation
+# Moving between topics

-When you add a node, the **Topic Management** sub menu contains several nodes to allow you to move between topics and to manage your conversation, including options for ending the conversation.
+When you add a node, the **Topic Management** sub menu contains several nodes to allow you to move between topics.

 ## Prerequisites

 - [Create and edit topics](authoring-create-edit-topics.md)

+## Redirecting to another topic

 1. To have the bot move to a different topic, select **+** to add a node, and then select **Topic Management**, then **Go to another topic**.

     :::image type="content" source="media/authoring-moving-between-topics/topics-redirect-add-subtopic.png" alt-text="Screenshot showing redirection to another topic node with options for other topics.":::

-1. Select an existing topic from the list, or **Create a topic**.
+2. Select an existing topic from the list, or **Create a topic**.

     > [!TIP]
     > Before creating a new topic, save your current topic first.